issamhammad/RETSManager/README.md

     9- If the documentation was loaded then the deployment was successful.

     10- Try a sample update using http://127.0.0.1:[port]/test/ *You have to refresh the browser twice at least for the initial deployment.
-First attempt will initialize the timestamp.
+The first attempt will initialize the timestamp.
         **This step will use a sample free username/password by CREA to download sample data and images.
         ***Wait until the log file output appears on the browser before initiating the second refresh.

     11- Note that CREA server for samples login is glitchy.
 So you might have to refresh the page more than once to get results.
         ** You might get this error "RETS Server Failure, Returned Code: 20701, Message: Not Logged In"

     12- If the update is successful the log file will show "Server updated successfully".
 Note that the log file records all attempts.
-So confirm that you are looking at the right attempted data based on the time.
+Confirm that you are looking at the right attempted data based on the time.

     13- If the update was successful you will find a newly created folder [media] in your root DIR